1and1/spritepacker-maven-plugin/src/site/markdown/index.md

 ### Less

-If a Less output files is specified, Less mixins are created for each icon file in the source directory.
+If a Less output file is specified, Less mixins are created for each icon file in the source directory.
 The resulting mixin file holds three functions for each icon:

     .create(icon-name) // to create an icon with .pos() and .size()